tart/SimpleParallelDumpRestore/README.md

 tables using "Select ... into outFile" statement with "mysqldump" command.
 Restore command executes this files using "Load data inFile" statement.

+MySQL user with sufficient privileges should be specified in "my.cnf".